 Will Crawford, the youngest of Stephen Crawford’s son’s has joined

-Will joins his dad, Stephen, who is the owner and managing director of the business along with older brothers, Harrison and Jake.
-Harrison has worked in various departments and is now Sales Manager for one of the company’s leading Brands while Jake has, over the past 3 years, specialised in the important service side of the business.
 All 3 grandsons were educated at The Shore School in Sydney.
 They, as do their father and grandfather, have an immense passion for the business and everything it stands for.
-That includes its position in the community, employing over 230 people and being involved in many community activities, having a huge customer base with the core business and goal being to look after customer motoring needs and having long term associations with its Brands and other suppliers.
+That includes its position in the community, employing over 230 people and being involved in variety of community activities.
+Having a huge customer base is the core importance of our business with the goal being to continue to look after our customer's motoring needs, having long-term associations with our brands and suppliers.

-There are changes within the car industry and along with their father it will be this next generation that leads the company into the new frontier.
-That will mean being involved in Electric Cars as soon as possible, other technologies and consumer’s changing buying requirements.
-One thing is for sure however, at Col Crawford’s they will be key people that live and breathe the business, are attached to their customers & staff and are there to look after their customer’s needs not only today but also tomorrow.
+It is an exciting time as we keep up with the evolving changes in the car industry and along with their father, it will be the boy’s generation that leads the company into the new frontier.
+This will mean being involved in Electric Vehicle’s later this year, with new technologies and move with the consumer’s changing buying requirements.
+One thing is for sure, at Col Crawford’s there will be key staff that live and breathe the business who are attached to our customer’s needs not only today but also tomorrow.